AilvenLiu/AilvenLiu.github.io/_posts/2020-03-02-ML-Bayesian Classification.md

 \end{aligned}
 $$
 $0.038 > 6.80\times10^{-5}$, naive Bayes classifier classifies sample *"test.01"* as *"好瓜"*.
-What should note is, if one attribute in training set never appeared with a certain category, and still use the above original frequency-based method to estimate prior probability, the naive Bayes classifier will not work at all since the occurrance of zero value:
+What should note is, if one attribute in training set never appeared with a certain category, and still use the above original frequency-based method to estimate prior probability, the naive Bayes classifier will not work at all since the occurrance of zero value: $P_{清脆|是} = \frac08 = 0$.
-$$
-P_{清脆|是} = \frac08 = 0.
-$$
 Smoothing the value of probability with *"Laplace correction"*:
 $$
 \hat P(c) = \frac{|D_c|+1}{|D|+N},    \tag{3.4}